 - 1/2 cup Almonds and Cashews chopped or sliced for garnish

-- 1 cup half and half / Whole Milk
+- 1 cup Half and Half / Whole Milk for soaking semolina

 Instructions